Ethel Merman: Marriages and children

 Merman was married and divorced four times.
 Her first marriage, in 1940, was to theatrical agent William Smith.
 They were divorced in 1941.
 Later that same year, Merman married newspaper executive Robert Levitt.
 The couple had two children: Ethel (born July 20, 1942) and Robert Jr. (born August 11, 1945).
 Merman and Levitt were divorced in 1952.
 In March 1953, Merman married Robert Six, the president of Continental Airlines.
 They separated in December 1959 and were divorced in 1960.
+According to Merman's son, he, his sister and mother and even his elderly grandparents had suffered emotional and physical violence from Six.
 Merman's fourth and final marriage was to actor Ernest Borgnine.
-They were married in Beverly Hills on June 27, 1964.
-They separated on August 7, 1964, and Borgnine filed for divorce on October 21, 1964.
+They were married in Beverly Hills on June 27, 1964, separated on August 7, 1964, and Borgnine filed for divorce on October 21, 1964.
+Merman filed a cross-complaint shortly thereafter charging Borgnine with extreme cruelty.
+She was granted a divorce on November 18, 1964.
+An oft recounted story from their short marriage demonstrated the volatility of their relationship.

+When Borgnine asked Merman how her audition had gone, she replied: "Well, they were mad about my 35-year-old body, my 35-year-old voice, and my 35-year-old face."

+"Is that so?"
+Borgnine responded.
+"And what did they think of your 65-year-old cunt?"

+Without missing a beat, Merman retorted: "You weren’t mentioned once."

 In a radio interview, Merman said of her numerous marriages: "We all make mistakes.
 That's why they put rubbers on pencils, and that's what I did.
 I made a few lulus!"
-In her 1978 autobiography Merman, the chapter titled "My Marriage to Ernest Borgnine" consists of one blank page.
+In her 1978 autobiography Merman, the chapter entitled "My Marriage to Ernest Borgnine" was a blank page.

 Ethel Levitt, her daughter, died on August 23, 1967, of a drug overdose that was ruled accidental.
-Her son Robert Jr. was married to actress Barbara Colby.
+Her son Robert Jr., was married to actress Barbara Colby.
 Colby, at the time estranged from Robert, was shot and killed (along with a friend, James Kiernan), in a parking garage in Los Angeles in July 1975.
 The shooting was by apparent gang members who had no clear motive.